-If you’ve already designed your dream bedroom, a dressing room is the next logical step.
-So here’s how to transform an empty space into a walk-in wardrobe.
+If you’ve already designed your dream bedroom, creating a walk-in wardrobe is the next logical step.
+So here’s how to transform an empty space into your dream dressing room design.

 What is your ideal dressing room?

-Just like the clothes which hang within it, a dressing room is highly personal.
+Just like the clothes which hang within it, your dressing room design is highly personal.
 And so you want it to reflect your style and taste.
 It also needs to be practical and functional.